dfrear/Respondy/README.md

 ###sizes
 **Type:** Map,
-**Default:** `(sml: (break: 500, type: max-width), lrg: (break: 800, type: min-width))`
+**Default:** `(sml: max-width 500, lrg: min-width 800)`

-This map may contain any number of maps.
+This map may contain any number of lists.
 The key of the maps will be the cell prefix.
-Each map should have the keys: break and type, type will be the media query attribute and break will be the value interpreted as a pixel value and converted to em units.
+Each list should have the media query attribute by the value interpreted as a pixel value and converted to em units.

 Example:
 ```sass